binsec/tutorial-pldi2025/docs/tutorial-basics/intro-symex.md

 # Symbolic execution in a nutshell

-In this chapter, we are going to learn how to configure the **BINSEC** symbolic execution engine to explore the different behaviors of small binary program.
+In this chapter, we are going to learn how to configure the **BINSEC** symbolic execution engine to explore the different behaviors of small binary programs.

 ## <Icon icon="fa-solid fa-backward" /> Previously on Fibonacci